 Eastern State Penitentiary Historic Site is located at 22nd Street and Fairmount Avenue, just five blocks from the Philadelphia Museum of Art.
-The penitentiary is open every day from 10 am to 5 pm.
-Admission includes “The Voices of Eastern State" Audio Tour, narrated by actor Steve Buscemi; Hands-On History interactive experiences; history exhibits; and a critically acclaimed series of artist installations.
+The penitentiary is currently open for daytime tours every day from 10:00 am to 5:00 pm.
+We are closed on Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Day.

 Eastern State Penitentiary Historic Site, Inc. is a charitable nonprofit organization as described in Section 501(c)(3) of the Internal Revenue Code.
-Proceeds benefit preservation efforts at this National Historic Landmark.
-Thank you for your support!

-Adopted by the Board of Directors, December 1999
+- Adopted by the Board of Directors, June 2017